gsalaman/stepper_basic/README.md

 | L | H | Quarter Step |
 | L | L | Eighth Step |

-So, if we make both "LOW", we'll only be doing eighth steps...meaning we'll spin 1/8th as slow.
+So, if we make both "LOW", we'll be doing full steps...meaning we'll spin eight times as fast.
 Try it!

 ### Direction
 The `DIR` pin controls which way our stepper is spinning...and this depends on the polarity of the coil connections.
 If we want to reverse the direction, change this line (in setup):